Andre-Agostinelli/Fuse-File-System/README.md

       - Can store max (253 open blocks / (25 blocks needed for 100k + 1 block of indirection pointers)) = 9 files with 100k size
     - Writing and Reading to at least 1 file with size 500K
       - Can store max (253 open blocks / (123 blocks needed for 500k + 1 block of indirection)) = 2 files with 500k size
-    - * NOT ALL PREVIOUS ASSUMPTIONS WERE MADE BASED ON A CLEAN/NEW DISK *
+    - * NOTE: ALL PREVIOUS ASSUMPTIONS WERE MADE BASED ON A CLEAN/NEW DISK *

 ## [Project 2 Assignment Page](https://khoury-cs3650.github.io/p2.html)